Lafayette Regional Airport

+Historical airline service

+Eastern Airlines began the first service to Lafayette in the latter 1940s with flights to Houston and New Orleans that made intermediate stops.
+Eastern ended their service in 1966.

+Trans-Texas Airways began service in the latter 1950s with flights to Dallas, Houston, and New Orleans, all with intermediate stops.
+Trans-Texas became Texas International Airlines in 1969 and was merged into Continental Airlines in 1982.
+Continental continued serving Lafayette with nonstop service to Houston and was merged into United Airlines in 2012.

+American Eagle with service on behalf of American Airlines began nonstop flights to Dallas/Fort Worth (DFW) in 1984.
+MetroFlight, the codeshare affiliate for American Eagle, had begun the flights to DFW under their own branding the year before in 1983.
+American Eagle nonstop service to Charlotte, NC was added in 2021.

-Lafayette Regional airport does not have international flights; however, regional jet service is operated nonstop to four hubs: Atlanta (ATL), Charlotte (CLT), Dallas/Fort Worth (DFW) and Houston (IAH).
-Delta Air Lines began mainline Boeing 717-200 jet service nonstop to Atlanta effective July 3, 2014, in addition to its regional jet flights operated by Delta Connection, however the mainline service was discontinued.
+Delta Connection with service on behalf of Delta Air Lines began service to DFW in 1987 and later added one-stop flights to Atlanta.
+Delta mainline Boeing 717-200 jet service nonstop to Atlanta was added on July 3, 2014, in addition to its regional jet flights operated by Delta Connection; however, the mainline service was soon discontinued.

+Northwest Airlink with service on behalf of Northwest Airlines began flights to its hub in Memphis, Tennessee in 1991.
+Northwest was merged into Delta in 2010 and Delta Connection continued to serve Lafayette from Memphis through 2011.

 United Airlines began expanded service from Lafayette featuring a new daily nonstop flight to Denver which became effective August 19, 2014, and was operated by its regional partner United Express until this flight was discontinued on October 23, 2015.
-Delta, via Delta Connection, previously provided nonstop service from Lafayette to its hub in Memphis, Tennessee, until 2011.

 Allegiant Air initiated nonstop service to Las Vegas on November 3, 2011, but then discontinued these flights in February 2012.

 Frontier Airlines began new service into Lafayette with Airbus A320 jetliners effective October 24, 2018 with two nonstop flights a week to Denver (DEN) as well as two nonstop flights a week to Orlando (MCO), with both of these destinations being hub cities for Frontier.
 Frontier ended its seasonal service to Orlando from Lafayette in August 2019 and then ended its seasonal service from Lafayette to Denver on November 10, 2019, with flights to both cities planned to resume in the spring of 2020.
 However, Frontier has since stated it will not be resuming flights from Lafayette with its service now suspended indefinitely.